 Mekong Delta or Nine Dragon river delta is where Mekong river approaches and empties into the sea through hundreds of distributaries.
 This region covers about 39,000 square kilometres and is considered as “biological treasure trove” with over one thousand species.
-Mekong Delta with beautiful sights and unique lifestyle has become one of the most visited tourist destination in South Vietnam.
-In this post I’d like to share 10 best things to do in Mekong Delta for whom interested in.
+Mekong Delta with beautiful sights and unique lifestyle has become one of the most visited tourist destinations in South Vietnam.
+In this blog, I’d like to share 10 best things to do in Mekong Delta for whom interested in.

 1. Cruise on rivers and row sampan through small canals